PolyTrack Speedrun Strategies: Advanced Techniques for Record Times

 Segmented vs. Single-Segment

-- Segmented: Optimize each section separately, combine best segments
+- Segmented: Optimize each section separately, combine best times

-- Single-segment: One continuous run from start to finish (more prestigious)
+- Single-Segment: One continuous start-to-finish run (more prestigious, harder)

 The Speedrunner's Mindset